SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 [RunicTreetops](https://www.fimfiction.net/user/489485/RunicTreetops) says, "They should compare tails!"

 All six ponies turn their butts towards each other to form a circle.
-They each try to move their tail so it's in view, but struggle with how cramped it in.
+They each try to move their tail so it's in view, but struggle with how cramped it is.

 While struggling, their tails get interwoven into a knot.